-This area allows the channel mic input headroom to be set.
+Mic input headroom

 This is the headroom available above the input gain setting, up to the channel fader.

-For example, if the input gain is set to 40 dB and the mic input headroom is 36 dB, then the channel will handle up to -4 dB up to the fader which can be backed off to avoid clipping of the programme output.
-Obviously, any pre-fader insert or pre-fader feeds to auxes, tracks, or direct outputs will not handle this level and so these should not be used where this headroom is needed.
+For example, if the input gain is set to 40 dB and the mic input headroom to 36 dB, the channel will handle up to -4 dB prefade.
+Post fade feeds can be kept below clipping by holding the fader back to -4 but this may cause clipping of pre-fade insert or pre-fade feeds to auxes, tracks, and direct outputs.

-Please be aware that selecting a high headroom value will compromise the noise specification slightly but this should not be noticeable in practice.
+Selecting an excessive headroom value will compromise the noise performance, though this will not normally be noticeable.

-Mic/Line Input Impedance
+Mic/Line input impedance